CS3219-AY2324S1/ay2324s1-course-assessment-g07/README.md

 ### Setting up your environment

 The assignment requires some environment variables to be set to work properly.
-In the `backend` folder, create a `.env` file with the contents below:
+In the `assignment-backend` folder, create a `.env` file with the contents below:

 ```
 JWT_SECRET =